benchislett/Skunkworks/C/Langtons-Ant/README.md

 ## Usage

-The program takes a single argument, `-i N` which represents the maximum number of iterations before termination.
+The program takes a several arguments:
+- `-i N` is the maximum iteration limit.
 If the ant reaches the outer bounds of the grid before that capacity is reached, the program will terminate early.
+- `-x N` is the width of the simulation.
+If only the width is set, the height will be set to the same value.
+- `-y N` is the height of the simulation.
+The above property does not apply to the height.

 ## TODOs

-- Parameterize width and height
 - Parameterize the movement pattern
 - Parameterize output file name